davidderaedt/CC-Extension-Builder-for-Brackets/README.md

 Contributions are welcome, but be sure what you want to contribute to.

-Internally, this project is basically a view on top of a simple node domain which calls the [Creative Cloud Extensions CLI](https://github.com/davidderaedt/CCEXTCLI) to deploy an extension template based on a modified version of the [Creative Cloud Extension boilerplate](https://github.com/davidderaedt/ccext-boilerplate) (Standard).
+Please keep in mind this project is just a client on top of the [Creative Cloud Extensions SDK](https://github.com/davidderaedt/CC-EXT-SDK), so make sure any issue / pull request be submitted against the right project.

-So, if you want to contribute to the GUI or general UX, this is the right place.

-If you want to improve the way CC extensions are deployed on the user's system, you should contribute to [Creative Cloud Extensions CLI](https://github.com/davidderaedt/CCEXTCLI).

-If you want to build better default templates for generated CC extensions, go to [Creative Cloud Extension boilerplate](https://github.com/davidderaedt/ccext-boilerplate).